Right Heart Catheterization with Heart Tissue Biopsy

 What is a right heart catheterization with heart tissue biopsy?

-Your doctor can take indirect measurements of pressures in the left side of your heart, by inflating a small balloon at the tip of the catheter as well.
-The amount of blood your heart pumps per minute is also measured during a right-heart catheterization.
+Your healthcare provider can take indirect measurements of pressures in the left side of your heart by inflating a small balloon at the tip of the catheter as well.
+The amount of blood your heart pumps per minute is also measured during a right heart catheterization.

-Your doctor usually does the biopsy at the end of the right-heart cath.
+Your healthcare provider usually does the biopsy at the end of the right heart cath.
 Another catheter is inserted into a vein, usually in your neck.
 At the end of the catheter is a tool to take a tissue sample.
-The tiny pieces of heart tissue are sent to the lab for examination under a microscope.
-Doctors, known as pathologists, examine your tissue under a microscope for signs of infection, inflammation, or abnormal cells.
-Your doctor does the biopsy to see if your heart tissue is normal.
+The tiny pieces of heart tissue are sent to the lab for exam under a microscope.
+Doctors called pathologists examine your tissue under a microscope for signs of infection, inflammation, or abnormal cells.
+Your healthcare provider does the biopsy to see if your heart tissue is normal.

 Why might I need a right heart catheterization with heart tissue biopsy?